Here’s what we know about 'Euphoria' season three

 “I stayed clean for the rest of the school year.
 I wish I could say that was a decision I made.
 In some ways, it was just easier.
 I don’t know if this feeling will last forever but I am trying.”

-The past tense narration may suggest Rue’s battle with drug addiction could take another slide, although as relapse was her main arc in season two, it feels like Euphoria might need to take a different approach if it wants to avoid repetition.
+The past tense narration could suggest Rue’s battle with drug addiction will take another slide.
+However, because a relapse was her main arc in season two, Euphoria would probably want to take a different approach to avoid repetition.

 Zendaya has spoken about her hopes for Rue moving forward.
 Speaking to Entertainment Tonight, the actor said: “There’s a dark place that hits right in the middle of the season.
 And it was painful for everyone involved with making it.
 I know it was painful for me and I think it got to the point of, ‘We can’t leave her here.
 This can’t be the end of her story.
 There has to be some hope at the end of this.
 Something beautiful at the end of all this pain.’